 What purposes can the loans be used for?

 The provider will typically require you to declare the reason why you are looking to borrow money.
 Debt repayment (sometimes called debt consolidation) may be seen as a perfectly legitimate reason.

 Some lenders may have conditions that restrict what you can use the amount for or require evidence that you have spent the money on the things you said you would (e.g. supplying copy invoices etc).

 Following completion of a loan, you have a statutory right to return the loan without penalty within 14 days of the date of completion.
 Details of this right and all terms are included in every credit agreement issued by any lender.

 How easy is it to apply?

 This varies on how you apply for the loan.
-If you use an online loan service, it typically involves just filling out simple contact form.
+If you use an online loan service, typically it just involves filling out an initial simple contact form.
 The provider’s (or broker’s) customer service representative will then contact you and take you through the next steps.

 How long do I have to pay back the amount?

-That may vary, depending upon the provider, your own preferences and the amount you are borrowing.
+That may vary, depending upon the provider, your own preferences and the sum you’re borrowing.

 Secured loans may typically run over a period ranging from 3 to 25 years.